ZOUHAIRFGRA/inventorypos/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This means:

+- ✅ You can use and share the code
+- ✅ You can contribute via pull requests
+- ❌ You cannot use it commercially
+- ❌ You cannot distribute modified versions
+- ❌ You must provide attribution

+See the [LICENSE](LICENSE) file for details.

 ## Support